bmalbusca/microservices/README.md

-1. - [ ] uservices  - need to  uniformizing all REST error responses
+1. - [ ] uservices  - need to  uniformizing all REST error responses  (404,40x) and error when the uservice is offline
 >
 > - [X] rooms - Add codes for success case (20X); separate into object class file
 > - [X] canteen - Missing Cache management